pjryan126/Flask-Docker/README.md

 1. Change the environment variables in the .env file.

-    - FRONTEND = domain for application using Traefik reverse proxy server (for production)
-    - NETWORK = name of preexisting Traefik reverse proxy server (for production)
     - PORT = port on which the Flask application will run

 1. Run the container.